Singapore national football team: Falling performances and drought (2013–2018)

-2016

 In April 2016, a month after the match against Afghanistan, the FAS announced that Bernd Stange contract would not be renewed and he left the Singapore national football team.
 After a few months of Stange's departure, FAS announced the new caretaker coach was to be then Tampines Rovers head coach V. Sundramoorthy.
 Sundram's first major tournament was the 2016 AYA Bank Cup in June where the team won host Myanmar and went on to the finals against Vietnam.
 In that match, the two teams drew after 90 mins and went on to extra time where Singapore conceded 3 goals to clinch second.
 After a few months, Sundram and FAS arranged the long-awaited Causeway Challenge against Singapore's rival, Malaysia.
 In that match, Singapore created a lot of chances and dominated the game but was unfortunate to end the game with a 0–0 draw.

 In 2016, Sundram also called up a few uncapped players like Syazwan Buhari, Khairulhin Khalid, Irfan Fandi, Abdil Qaiyyim, Shawal Anuar, Azhar Sairudin and Amy Recha.
 Many of which has at least one cap to their name.
-Although Hami Syahin was not called up for any matches, he was registered in the 40 man provisional squad for the 2016 AFF Championship.
+Although Hami Syahin was not called up for any matches, he was registered in the 40-man provisional squad for the 2016 AFF Championship.
 Sundram also recalled several players like Daniel Bennett, Mustafic Fahrudin, Zulfadli Zainal and Hafiz Nor.
 Ridhuan Muhammad was not recalled for any matches but was registered in the 40-man provisional squad for the 2016 AFF Championship.
 Sundram also gave chances to the two players, Shahfiq Ghani and Shahdan Sulaiman who both just recovered from long-term injuries to prove themselves.

-2016 AFF Championship

-In 2016, Singapore was grouped with ASEAN giants, Thailand together with Indonesia and Philippines and was grouped in the "Group of Death" as the teams in this group were tough.
+For the 2016 AFF Championship, Singapore was grouped with ASEAN giants, Thailand together with Indonesia and Philippines and was grouped in the "Group of Death" as the teams in this group were tough.
 Singapore then started their tournament with a 0–0 draw over Philippines.
 They then lost 0–1 to Thailand where Thailand's Sarawut Masuk scored a late winner in the 89th minute.
 Singapore actually needed at least a draw with Indonesia and Thailand have to beat Philippines to qualify for the semi-finals.
 It was great news in the first half as Singapore was leading 1–0 but Singapore's defence went to sleep and conceded 2 late goals for Indonesia to qualify for the semi-finals.
 Singapore ended their 2016 AFF Championship at the bottom of the table.